Faculty Writing Fellowship

 - Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April.

-- Attend with your students and give 5-minute presentation at the Celebration of Student Writing .
+- Attend with your students the Celebration of Student Writing .

 All CSU full-time, part-time, and library faculty members are eligible to apply for a Faculty Writing Fellowship.
 Former fellows must wait three full years before submitting a new proposal for the current CFP.
 The selection committee encourages faculty representing a range of disciplines to apply.
 Before TBD, each candidate should send a proposal that is 2 - 4 pages and includes a description of the teaching project he or she would like to undertake, as well as how you will assess the effectiveness of your project, addressed to Dr. Eliot Rendleman.
 Send the proposal as a Word document to email@example.com.
 Using your CSU CougarNet log-in information, you can access a SAMPLE PROPOSAL.